-6.14 Dosages, dosage modifications and method of administration
+7.6 Dosages, dosage modifications and method of administration

-Depending on the ACT value near the end of surgery, protamine is given to neutralize the effect of heparin.
-If the ACT at closure is between 200 and 250 seconds, 25 mg protamine should be administered.
-If the ACT is higher than 250 seconds, 50 mg protamine should be administered.
-If the ACT is between 180 and 200 seconds, 10 mg protamine should be administered.
+Depending on that ACT value near the end of surgery, the local protamine can be given to neutralize the effect of heparin.

+If the ACT at closure is between 200 and 250 seconds, 2500 IU protamine should be administered.
+If the ACT is higher than 250 seconds, 5000 IU protamine should be administered.
+If the ACT is between 180 and 200 seconds, 1000 IU protamine should be administered.
 Five minutes after the administration of protamine, the ACT is measured.
 The ACT should preferably be below 180 seconds.
 If the ACT is still more than 200 seconds, protamine should be administered again.
 When an additional dose of protamine is required, according to the above depicted protocol, ACT measurement is performed 5 minutes after that administration.

-6.15 Preparation and labelling of Investigational Medicinal Product
+7.7 Preparation and labelling of Non Investigational Medicinal Product